In Singapore, the law takes the protection of the deceased seriously, ensuring their dignity is upheld even after passing.

 2. Improper Handling of Property

 When a person dies, their property, both physical and financial, must be managed in accordance with their will or legal requirements.
-Mishandling this property can be a form of theft or fraud, and the individual responsible can face criminal charges.
+Mishandling this property may constitute theft or fraud, and the individual responsible may face criminal charges.

-Examples of improper handling include taking property without permission or failing to follow the directions in a will regarding the distribution of assets.
+Examples of improper handling include taking property without permission or failing to follow a will’s instructions for distributing.
 In some cases, relatives or other parties may unlawfully access or dispose of the deceased’s assets.
 Offenders can be charged under Section 404 of the Penal Code for criminal misappropriation or theft.

-Those found guilty of such offences may face up to 7 years of imprisonment, a fine, or both, depending on the extent of the offence and the value of the stolen property.
+Those found guilty of such offences may face up to 7 years’ imprisonment, a fine, or both, depending on the severity of the offence and the value of the stolen property.

 3. Fraudulent Death Certificates